cms-dev/cms/docs/Task types.rst

 In the CMS terminology, the task type of a task describes how to compile and evaluate the submissions for that task.
 In particular, they may require additional files called managers, provided by the admins.

-A submission goes through two steps involving the task type (that might also be empty): the compilation, that usually creates an executable from the submitted files, and the evaluation, that runs this executable against the set of testcases and produces an outcome for each of them.
+A submission goes through two steps involving the task type: the compilation, that usually creates an executable from the submitted files, and the evaluation, that runs this executable against the set of testcases and produces an outcome for each of them.

 Note that the outcome doesn't need to be obviously tied to the score for the submission: typically, the outcome is computed by a grader (which is an executable or a program stub passed to CMS) or a comparator (a program that decides if the output of the contestant's program is correct) and not by the task type.
 Hence, the task type doesn't need to know the meaning of the outcome, which is instead known by the grader and by the :doc:`score type <Score types>`.